Welcome to Coral Warr Research Group

 Click on the links above to find out more about our research, team and publications

-The Warr Lab is Moving
+The Warr Lab has moved

 Coral has recently accepted the position of Head of Biomedical Sciences at University of Tasmania.
-The Warr Lab will be moving to their new home of Hobart in September 2018.

 Fully-funded PhD positions are available for domestic and international students.
 At present we are particularly keen to recruit students for projects studying cell signalling during neuropeptide regulation of growth in Drosophila.
 But we can develop projects to suit your interests in any of our main research areas.